Makeademic/11tyTailwindDatabase/README.md

 <h1>11ty + Tailwind CSS Database</h1>

-This online and open-source database template is based on precondition's Keymap Database https://keymapdb.com.
+This online and open-source database template is based on precondition's database Database https://db.com.

 ## How Is It Organized?